-Although I had an extraordinary day with my friends canoeing through the nature parks, I needed some time for myself.
-I wanted recharge and manifest the profound experiences that I made today.
-Although I seem very extroverted, at heart I am a loner, and being around people too much to a degree is also exhausts me.
+Although I had an amazing day with my friends canoeing through the nature parks, I needed some time for myself.
+I wanted to recharge and manifest the profound experiences that I made today.
+Although I seem very extroverted, at heart, I am a loner, and being around people too much, to a degree also exhausts me.

-My thinking was to internalize that the worst condition, which is for many is to have no money and no house is actually not that bad.
-I am a person who is very driven sometimes, but also very anxious.
-For me, understanding that the very condition that I feared so much is actually not that bad liberated me to a degree from a process of inner turmoil and fear that was buzzing inside my head for far too long.
+My thinking was to internalise that the worst condition, which for many is to have no money and no house, is actually not that bad.
+I am a person who is sometimes very driven but also very anxious.
+For me, understanding that the very condition that I feared so much is actually not that bad, liberated me to a degree from the process of inner turmoil and fear that was buzzing inside my head for far too long.

 The reason that I started to write was that I wanted to portray my weird journey around the world of trying to get my stuff together.
-I was just tired of messing up and I wanted to start my own pursuit of investigating unhappiness.
+I was just tired of messing up, and I wanted to start my own pursuit of investigating unhappiness.
 I wanted to share my findings with the world in order to add some value this way.
-Hence on this Blog, I will write about habits, tools, books and real-world case studies and adventures that helped me to battle depression.
+Hence on this blog, I will write about habits, tools, books, and real-world case studies and adventures that have helped me to battle depression.

-So while other travel bloggers might focus on the best spots to party, I want to gather natural antidepressants.
-I want to engineer myself away from lethargy and depression and towards happiness, contribution, and adventure.
-I feel that If a weirdo with my background manages to overcome his demons and make his dream come true of becoming a digital nomad that this will show others that transformation is possible, necessary even.
+So, while other travel bloggers might focus on the best spots to party, I want to gather natural antidepressants.
+I want to engineer myself away from lethargic and depressed, and towards happiness, contribution, and adventure.
+I feel that if a weirdo with my background manages to overcome his demons and make his dream come true of becoming a digital nomad, that this will show others that transformation is possible, necessary even.

-Sleeping hungover in a tent however as stoically romantic as it sounds has also its price.
-Waking up I feel a bit like the guy from full metal jacked who was beaten by the other soldiers with socks full of soap.
+Sleeping hungover in a tent, however, as stoically romantic as it sounds also has its price.
+Waking up, I feel a bit like the guy from Full Metal Jacket who was beaten by the other soldiers with socks full of soap.

 My inner demons particularly love mornings, and voices of self-doubt and fear are the loudest when my body is the weakest.
-For some time I was looking for morning habits in particular that help me to keep those voices in check, or at least turn the volume down a bit.
+For some time, I was looking for morning habits, in particular, those that help me to keep those voices in check, or at least turn the volume down a bit.

 I have no choice he tells me.

-As my friend pulls down his shorts he walks/dangles into the lake majestically.
-I told u guys in the last article that my buddy looks like Patrick Swayze from point break, and I don’t know why but everything he does looks kinda cool.
+As my friend pulls down his shorts, he walks/dangles into the lake majestically.
+I told you guys in the last article that my buddy looks like Patrick Swayze from Point Break, and I do not know why but everything he does looks kind of cool.
 I am the opposite.
-If there would be a goof scale I would be the end of it.
+If there were a goof scale, I would be at the end of it.

 I decide to backstroke slowly, and as I dip my head into the water, I unplug.
 As I dip my ears in the water and glide slowly backwards, the only thing that I hear is the lake, my own breath, and my heartbeat.
 It feels like I am floating in space.